httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 [RFC7405] along with the "#rule" extension defined in Section 4 of
 {{SEMANTICS}}.

+The definition "parameter" in this document is to be interpreted as described in Section 4.4.1.4 of {{SEMANTICS}}.

 The definitions "representation", "selected representation", "representation data", "representation metadata", and "payload body" in this document are to be interpreted as described in {{SEMANTICS}}.